magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 Be sure that the cluster has enough resources (CPU, memory), otherwise deployments will be in pending state.
 {{< /note >}}

-Once it's running if we get services:
+Once it's running we can check if all Vamp Gateway Agent services are up:

 ```bash
 kubectl get services --show-labels -l vamp=gateway